Sayat1/prodigy-plus-schedule-free/README.md

 ## Experimental features
 **Adam-atan2:** `eps=None`.
 Outlined in [Scaling Exponents Across Parameterizations and Optimizers](https://arxiv.org/abs/2407.05872), you can use atan2 in place of the regular division plus epsilon found in most Adam-style optimisers.
 This makes updates scale-invariant, and removes the need to tweak the epsilon.
 Disabled by default.

 **C-Optim:** `use_cautious=True`.
 Outlined in [Cautious Optimizers: Improving Training with One Line of Code](https://arxiv.org/pdf/2411.16085).
 Applies a simple modification to parameter updates that promotes values that are aligned with the current gradient.
 This should result in faster convergence.
-While not 1:1 compatible with schedule-free, [the implementation by nhamanasu](https://github.com/facebookresearch/schedule_free/pull/54) does work, though improvements may be limited.
+While not 1:1 compatible with Schedule-Free, [the implementation by nhamanasu](https://github.com/facebookresearch/schedule_free/pull/54) does work, though improvements may be limited.

 **Grams:** `use_grams=True`.
 Described in [Grams: Gradient Descent with Adaptive Momentum Scaling](https://arxiv.org/abs/2412.17107).
 In a similar vein to C-Optim, the parameter update is modified to separate the update direction from momentum.
 Thanks to [gesen2egee for the pull request](https://github.com/LoganBooker/prodigy-plus-schedule-free/pull/5).

 **ADOPT:** `use_adopt=True`.
 A partial implementation of [ADOPT: Modified Adam Can Converge with Any β2 with the Optimal Rate](https://arxiv.org/abs/2411.02853), as we only update the second moment after the parameter update, so as to exclude the current gradient.
 Disabled by default.

 **OrthoGrad:** `use_orthograd=True`.
 Updates weights using the component of the gradient that is orthogonal to the current weight direction, as described in [Grokking at the Edge of Numerical Stability](https://arxiv.org/pdf/2501.04697).
 Can help prevent overfitting and improve generalisation.
-Ignored for parameters using Muon.

 **FOCUS:** `use_focus=True`.
 Modifies the update step to better handle noise at large step sizes.
 From [FOCUS: First-Order Concentrated Update Scheme](https://arxiv.org/abs/2501.12243).
 This method is incompatible with factorisation (which will increase state memory usage), Muon and Adam-atan2.
 Additionally, Prodigy modifies the second moment updates when `d` changes, which may limit the benefits of this method.

 **SPEED:** `use_speed=True`.
 Something of my own creation I've dubbed _Simplified Prodigy with rElativE D_.
 It replaces Prodigy's numerator/denominator ratio with a momentum-based estimate of directional progress.
 SPEED uses less memory, is scale-insensitive, and can be a better choice when training multiple networks, however, it can be unstable when used with weight decay or for extremely long training runs (where it's recommended to use `prodigy_steps`).

+> [!NOTE]
+> If `use_schedulefree=False`, all experimental features are implemented as per their reference implementations.

 ## Prodigy FAQ
 **Q: Why doesn't Prodigy ever lower the learning rate?**

 The original Prodigy's aim is not to act as a combined learning rate calculator and scheduler.
 It's meant to ballpark a good learning rate, and leave LR decay to your preferred scheduler (usually cosine).
 Prodigy + Schedule-Free does combine the two, but it doesn't adjust the LR directly -- in simple terms, it uses a smaller and smaller portion of the averaged updates as training goes on, roughly approximating a 1/t schedule.

 Looking at `d` alone tells only parts of the story; this is just the LR Prodigy has calculated, minus any internal modifications.
 A better metric is observing the norm of the weights, you'll see their rate of growth decrease significantly over time, reflecting the small tail of a traditional LR schedule.
+You can also log `group['effective_lr'] * group['d']`, which gives a much more accurate representation of Schedule-Free's LR.

 **Q: Why isn't Prodigy increasing the LR?**